 Hello and welcome to a page About Me!

-I live and work in Nanaimo, BC, Canada.
-Which is located on Vancouver Island.
-This is the central most portion of this west coast paradise.
+I live and work in Nanaimo, BC, Canada, which is located on Vancouver Island.
+This is roughly the central most portion of this west coast paradise, where I have resided since around 1991.

-I have been a resident here since around 1991 and cannot imagine living anywhere else.
-Truly, Vancouver Island is an outdoor person's paradise.
+I cannot imagine living anywhere else.
+Truly, Vancouver Island is an outdoor person's paradise!

 In honor of the late Paul "Scott" Revane please visit this link